rpanderson/analysislib-mloop/README.md

 ### Future improvements

-Experiment shot compilation is the next thing to improve.
-This will be done when runmanager gets [UI scripting](https://bitbucket.org/labscript_suite/runmanager/issues/68/ui-scripting), so that shots can be compiled and run by programmatically interacting with the GUI rather than using the existing set of limited runmanager library calls.
+Experiment shot compilation, following runmanager [UI scripting](https://bitbucket.org/labscript_suite/runmanager/issues/68/ui-scripting), so that shots can be compiled and run by programmatically interacting with the GUI rather than using the existing set of limited runmanager library calls.
 This will have several advantages, including:

 * No need for a template shot file.
 * No need to specify the globals group of each optimisation parameters.